 With P.S.
 67 no longer needed, the one-story additions at this school were removed, and the main building was placed on a standby status.

 Shortly thereafter, P.S.
-67 was converted into a special school for disabled children.
+67 was converted into a special school for children with disabilities.
 But by the 1920s, P.S.
 67 was used as an annex to P.S.
 91 to accommodate the ever-growing population of students.
 The overcrowding problem was eventually exacerbated by the opening of two new schools in 1928 and 1929, respectively: P.S.
 113 and P.S./I.S.
 119.